Beep. Beep. Beep. Hear that? Is it coming from the TV? From your phone? Or…

 Fire-Damaged Devices: Recoverable or Not?

-DriveSavers has historically had a lot of success recovering data from fire-damaged devices; however, many of the drives we received are not recoverable.
-We have learned the effects of different types of fire on data storage devices and can share some tell-tale signs that the data from a device may or may not be recoverable.
+DriveSavers has historically had a lot of success recovering data from fire-damaged devices; however, many from large-scale wildfires have been unrecoverable.
+Read on for some tell-tale signs that the data can be recovered.

 The Difference Between Isolated Structure Fires and Wildfires